Social Work (SO W)

 SO W 121 Introduction To Social Work 3.00

 Overview of the social work profession, including its historical roots, practice settings, clients served, methods of practice, and values and ethics.
 Also provides an overview of knowledge and skills needed for generalist social work practice with diverse populations.
-Twenty hours of required service learning in a community social service agency provides an added opportunity to learn about the profession.
+Academic Service-Learning is a required component of this course, providing students with an opportunity to learn about the profession first-hand.
 Open to all majors.

 University Studies Requirements: